-Understanding how and why an otherwise ‘tumor-restrictive’ stroma evolves into a ‘tumor-permissive’ stroma.
-We believe that therapies restoring the tumor restrictive stroma by normalizing ECM turnover are the future of clinical cancer research.
+Understanding how and why an otherwise tumor-restrictive stroma evolves into a tumor-permissive stroma.
+We believe that therapies restoring the tumor restrictive stroma by normalizing extracellular matrix turnover are the future of clinical cancer research.

-The hallmark of a ‘tumor-permissive’ stroma is a disruption of tissue microarchitecture and altered extracellular matrix (ECM) remodeling.
-The ECM alterations in the tumor fuels a vicious cycle of stromal dissemination enriching for cancer-associated fibroblast (CAFs), desmoplasia, immunosuppression and epithelial-to-mesenchymal transition leading to poor efficacy of interventions.
+The hallmark of a tumor-permissive stroma is a disruption of tissue microarchitecture and altered extracellular matrix (ECM) remodeling.
+The extracellular matrix alterations in the tumor fuel a vicious cycle of stromal dissemination enriching for cancer-associated fibroblast (CAFs), desmoplasia, immunosuppression and an epithelial-to-mesenchymal transition leading to poor efficacy of interventions.

 Please don't hesitate to contact us if you have any questions or other inquiries.